 first metalevel of Internet interaction.
 The trails of browsing

-networks, e.g. Google Adsense among many others, that compete
+advertising networks, e.g. Google Adsense among many others, that

-operations track and analyze all emails, blogs, and phone
+Massive intelligence operations track and analyze all emails, blogs,

 systems.
 Geotracking and social networks create their own sots of